 Dear RHESSI Collaborators,

-Solar flare activity is at very low levels.
-The background
+Solar activity is at a very low level.
+The region that rotated over

 See http://www.SolarMonitor.org for images and